LiddyLu/YelpCamp/README.md

 # YelpCamp
 YelpCamp is a yelp-like website for users to post information about campgrounds and leave comments about exsiting campgrounds.
+This project is part of Web Development Bootcamp course on Udemy.

 ## Intended Users
 People who love camping.